Bhavesh00/Watchman/README.md

 # Watchman
-“The Watchman” is a video surveillance tool which helps a given user to perform human face recognition using an existing knowledge base and validate whether the human in the given video is a threat to the user or not.
+This is a video surveillance tool which helps a given user to perform human face recognition using an existing knowledge base and validate whether the human in the given video is a threat to the user or not.

 ## PROJECT FEATURES
 * Human Face Recognition